Web APIs Blocks

 followed by a colon :

 .
-The properties of the object is follows the colon :
+The properties of the object follow the colon :

 curly brackets}